wen-l-liu/HotSpot/README.md

   ![settings](documentation/validation/python-settings.png)
   </details>

-### Accessibilty evaluation
+### Accessibility evaluation
 The [WAVE Tool](https://wave.webaim.org/) was used throughout development to identify and resolve accessibility issues.
-WAVE helped highlight missing or incorrect ARIA labels, insufficient color contrast, and improper heading structure.
+WAVE helped highlight missing or incorrect ARIA labels, insufficient colour contrast, and improper heading structure.
 All pages were tested and iteratively improved based on WAVE’s feedback to ensure the site is accessible to users with disabilities.

 **Semantic Heading Levels:**
-During validation, heading levels were reviewed and adjusted for semantic correctness, also addressed WAVE warnings about missing or skipped heading levels
+During validation, heading levels were reviewed and adjusted for semantic correctness, also addressing WAVE warnings about missing or skipped heading levels.
 **Colour Palette Adjustments:**
 The original palette included an orange accent, but this was removed after WAVE flagged low contrast with white backgrounds.
 The final palette uses red as the primary accent, with green for positive actions.
 **Fieldsets and Legends**
-For filters in the product page, there were WAVE warnings about missing fieldsets and legends, all filter groups in forms (such as brand, heat, and flavour profile filters) are wrapped in fieldset elements with a visually hidden legend so as to not conflict with exisiting stylings.
-Remain accessible to screen readers but is not visible to sighted users.
+For filters in the product page, there were WAVE warnings about missing fieldsets and legends.
+All filter groups in forms (such as brand, heat, and flavour profile filters) are wrapped in fieldset elements with a visually hidden legend so as not to conflict with existing stylings.
+These remain accessible to screen readers but are not visible to sighted users.

   <details open>
   <summary><strong>Homepage</strong></summary>